-IN0 CHL ON<->OFF: The left light source is turned on and off through input IN0.
+IN0 CHL ON<->OFF: The left and centre light source is turned on and off through input IN0.
 The right light source always is off.

-INO CHR ON<->OFF: The right light source is turned on and off through input INO.
-The left light source always is off.
+IN0 CHR ON<->OFF: The right light source is turned on and off through input IN0.
+The left and centre light source always is off.

-IN0 CHL<->CHR: Input IN0 is used to switch between the left (IN0=LO) and right (IN0=HI) light source.
+IN0 CHL<->CHR: Input IN0 is used to switch between the left and centre (IN0=LO) and the right (IN0=HI) light source.